infoshareacademy/jfdzr3-projects-cheater-games/README.md

 ### Przemysław Welenc

-Przemysław was responsible for the chat between users, the "Statistics" Page and the unification of the application style.
+Przemysław was responsible for the final concept of hunting feature, chat between users, Statistics Page and unification of the application style.

 [Email ](przewelenc@gmail.com)
 [GitHub ](https://github.com/Przemo246)